 Step 6: Take the test

-The Citizenship Test is a multiple choice exam consisting of 20 questions.
-The questions are based on Discover Canada – The Rights and Responsibilities of Citizenship booklet.
+The Citizenship Test is a multiple-choice exam consisting of 20 questions.
+The questions are based on the Discover Canada book – The Rights and Responsibilities of Citizenship booklet.
 You must answer at least 15 correctly to pass the test.
 You will be given 30 minutes to complete it.

 Inform IRCC right away if the exam schedule doesn’t work for you.
 Failure to do so may close or delay your application.
 Contact the email address in the Rescheduling section of your test invitation.
 In your email, include a detailed explanation of why you need to reschedule, your application number, and your unique client identifier (UCI).

 Step 7: Wait for the decision

 Step 8: Attend the ceremony and take the oath

 You can find more details here: Prepare for the citizenship ceremony.